Garrett M. Fitzmaurice, ScD

 Over two decades, McLean scientists have built a rich database that is advancing the understanding of borderline personality disorder.
 Statistical analysis of these data is helping to clarify the factors affecting outcomes and the presentation of symptoms over time.

-Using a factorial design, the lab has collaborated on a study of alternative interventions for alcohol abuse in TB patients, which examines both behavioral and pharmacological interventions simultaneously.
+Using a factorial design, the lab has collaborated on a study of alternative interventions for alcohol misuse in TB patients, which examines both behavioral and pharmacological interventions simultaneously.
 This is an efficient and cost-effective approach in terms of sample size, enabling more than one intervention to be assessed in the same study participants.

 Using novel causal mediation analysis approaches, the lab has examined the mediating and interactive role of symptoms and side effects in explaining the effect of antipsychotics on social functioning among schizophrenic patients.
 These analytic methods can provide insights on the complex interactions between patients’ symptoms improvements and side effects that commonly occur and thereby better inform clinical practice and new drug development.